TraekWells/personal-site/content/blog/jakob-s-law-and-how-to-use-it.md

 ### Launching a new feature without user testing

-The easiest way to get into trouble when launching a new feature is skipping the user testing.
+The easiest way to get into trouble when launching a new feature is by skipping the user testing.
 It’s vital to user test for a successful website, especially if the website has elements that don’t follow common practices.

 ## Additional resources